microsoft/AddingSpeechToBots/JFK-Example/README.md

 1. Copy the files from the provided `wwwroot1` folder of this repository into the `wwwroot` folder in the visual studio project.
 These files contain the bot's user interface and client-side logic.
 Again, allow same-named files to replace existing files.

 1. Make sure the project builds and runs.
 With the project running, try your bot in the emulator.
-Just double-click the `.bot` file in Visual Studio.
+Open the Bot Emulator, click **Open Bot** and navigate to your solution's `.bot` file.
+You will need to enter the bot file secret you copied earlier.

     <img src="../Assets/JFKBotEmulator.png">